claudia-nikel/maRs/README.md

 # Input

-## Summary Table
+## Summary Tables
 Input your API key generated on [NASA Open APIs](https://api.nasa.gov/?search=mars) into the function `marsInfo()`.

+`marsAverage()` reports only daily average information for windspeed, temperature, and pressure.

 ## Visualizations
-For windspeed, pressure, and temperature visualizations, user must input a number from the previous 7 Sols .
+For windspeed, pressure, and temperature visualizations, user must input a number from the previous 7 Sols.
+Since the function makes use of Plotly, you must save the function as a variable.

-`windspeed(417)`
+`w <- windspeed(417)`

 If the input is not within the last 7 Sols, an error message will return listing valid options.

+To display the visualization, run the variable name.

+`w`

-# Output Example
+# Output Examples

 ![windspeed_example](images/windspeed.png)